materialsvirtuallab/pyhull/docs/index.rst

 large number of points in higher dimensions.
 Also, pyhull is tested to be safe in terms of usage with Python multiprocessing, unlike a subprocess call to Qhull.

-Pyhull has been tested to scale to 10,000 7D points for convex hull calculations (results in ~ 10 seconds), and 10,000 6D points for Delaunay triangulations and Voronoi tesselations (~ 100 seconds).
-Higher number of points and higher dimensions should be accessible depending on your machine, but may take a significant amount of time.

 Contributing
 ============